dmpratt/mslearn-synapse/Instructions/Labs/17-Use-spark-nobooks-in-Synapse-Pipeline.md

 print("Your parquet file to be created: " + str(runId))
 ```

+    > **Note**: This cell services two purposes, firstly, it establishes a filename if it's run from within the notebook.
+Secondly, it defines a placeholder for the pipeline job to populate when running from an Azure Synapse pipeline run.

-4. Mouse-over the code and select the **...** ellipse on the right-side of the code block then select **Toggle parameter cell**.
-You will notice the text ***parameters*** now appear in the bottom-right or top-right corner of the code block.
+4. Mouse-over the code and, select the **...** ellipse on the right-side of the code block then select **Toggle parameter cell**.
+You'll notice the text ***parameters*** now appear in the bottom-right or top-right corner of the code block.

     ![Changing uuid to a parameter](images/select-as-parameter.png)